-One ID will remove the repetitive processes of passengers having to present different travel tokens to many different stakeholders for different purposes during their journey.
+One ID will remove the repetitive processes of passengers having to present different travel tokens to many different stakeholders for different purposes across the end-to-end passenger experience.

-The concept relies on early validation of the passengers' identity and admissibility, and selective disclosure of this information to the relying parties on a minimum required basis.
+The concept relies on early validation of the passengers' identity, and controlled access to this information by the various public and private stakeholders on an authorized-to-know basis.
 This is done so that the passenger can be recognized and attended to in the most efficient way in subsequent process steps.

-The concept involves the use of a trusted, digital identity, biometric recognition technology and a biometric management platform.
+The concept involves the use of a trusted, digital identity, biometric recognition technology and a collaborative identity management platform.
 It will be supported by the development of a trust framework among the different stakeholders.